yussypu/database/README.md

 * Not production.
 No replication, no online backup, no operational tooling, no client libraries beyond the Rust crate.
 * Not a fast OLTP engine.
 The fsync per commit ceiling shows up in every write heavy result.
 Group commit is the obvious next step.

-## Status

-In development. v1 is reached when:

-* All seven crates are feature complete and documented.
-* All three TLA+ specs run in CI on every PR.
-* The simulator runs 1M+ seeds nightly with no invariant violation.
-* Group commit lands and the YCSB write gap closes to something defensible.
-* Recovery passes the full fault injection matrix at 10 GB scale.

-Until then, breaking changes happen freely.
-The verification commitments do not.

 ## Reading